sarahciston/codingcare/posts/guide.md

 [^shane]: Shane, J. (2019).
 You Look Like a Thing and I Love You.
 Examples of teaching with text-generating tools: Vee, A., Laquintano, T., & Schnitzler, C. (Eds.)
 (2023).
 TextGenEd: Teaching with Text Generation Technologies.
 The WAC Clearinghouse. @veeTextGenEdTeachingText2023
 [^hedva2022]: Hedva, J. 2022. ["Why It's Taking So Long"](https://www.topicalcream.org/features/why-its-taking-so-long/) Topical Cream.
+[^queerfeeling]: In this way, coding is like queerness: If you wonder if you're queer enough, you are!

 >"It's made me more curious about not just the code in the project itself, but also the process. [...]
 All the technology that we built comes from a person or a bunch of people and they went on a journey to get there, and that journey is inherently very interesting."
 >>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science